Chleih/Website-Chleih/README.md

 - **`release/*`** - Used to prepare a new production release.
 Release branches are created from `develop` when the next version is ready for stabilization and final adjustments before deployment.
 - **`hotfix/*`** - Used for urgent fixes to production issues that require immediate attention.
 Hotfix branches are created from `main` and merged back into both `main` and `develop` to keep all branches aligned.

+### Branch protection and review process

+The repository is configured to simulate a team-oriented development workflow.

+Protected branches such as `develop` and `main` are intended to be updated through pull requests rather than through direct commits by regular contributors.

+The repository uses branch protection / rulesets to support:

+- pull request based changes
+- required reviews
+- required status checks
+- conversation resolution before merge
+- controlled bypass permissions for admins only

+### Continuous integration

+Pull requests and protected branches are validated through GitHub Actions.

+The current CI pipeline checks:

+- Sass compilation
+- Prettier formatting
+- ESLint validation

+### Code ownership

+This repository uses a `CODEOWNERS` file to define ownership of key parts of the codebase and support a clearer review process.

+### Dependency management

+This repository uses **Dependabot** to help keep dependencies up to date through pull requests targeting the development branch.

 ### Branch structure

 ```text